7aitsev/ansible-tuto/step-13/README.md

 Tags will let you select which part of the playbook you want to run.
 For instance, if you change your HAproxy configuration, you don't really need to run the Apache playbook.
-By using tags, you can tell Ansible "Hey, just run the tasks taggued with HAproxy".
+By using tags, you can tell Ansible "Hey, just run the tasks tagged with HAproxy".
 You can even negate tags, asking "Hey Ansible, run all tasks but HAproxy ones".

 You can also ask things like "run tasks tagged A or B, but not C".